weijiexi/UI-UX-Design/GraphicDesign/Readme.md

   - ##### Continuing line
     lines are always perceived as following the simplest path.
 If two lines break, the viewer sees the overall movement rather than the break; also called implied line.
   #### Modular grid
+  Structure and Unity - Viewers will perceive a greater sense of unity in a composition when they see or sense visual connections through the alignment of elements, objects, or edges.
+Because people seek order, their eyes easily pick up these relationships and make connections among the forms.
   ![modular-grid](./modular-grid.jpg "modular-grid")
   ![modular-grid](./Modular-Grid.gif "modular-grid")